joshuabg96/Cpp_Modern_Fundamentals/7_Arrays_Vectors/7 Arrays and Vectors.md

 - Fast access due to contiguous memory

 **Example idea**
-A shelf with boxxes side by side where each box stores the same kind of item.
+A shelf with boxes side by side where each box stores the same kind of item.

+**Characteristics**
+- Fixed size
+- Elements are all the same type
+- Stored contiguously in memory
+- Individual elements can be accessed by their position or index
+- First element is at index 0 and last element at index size -1
+- No checking to see if you are out of bounds
+- Very efficient
+- Iteration is often used to process

 ### Why we use arrays
 Arrays are used when we need: